alessandromigliore/InteractiveClassicalArt/Third delivery/Architecture.md

 ![paho](/images/paho.png)

 The Eclipse Paho project provides open-source client implementations of MQTT and MQTT-SN messaging protocols aimed at new, existing, and emerging applications for the Internet of Things.
-Paho focuses on reliable implementations that will integrate with a wide range of middleware, programming and messaging models.
+Paho focuses on reliable implementations that will integrate with a wide range of middleware, programming, and messaging models.

 ## 3 Network architecture